 Once the tree starts decaying, you cannot reverse the process.
 However, proper tree care can limit decay and add several years to the trees.

 A storm, fire, animals, and improper pruning may damage a tree trunk.
-The wounds caused to break the tree’s bark and interfere with water, food, and nutrient conducting tissues.
+The wounds cause to break the tree’s bark and interfere with water, food, and nutrient-conducting tissues.
 Also, the wounds expose the tree’s interior, making it susceptible to fungi and bacteria.
 To repair the tree trunk, you should:

 Step 1 - Clean cuts

 Cut off all ragged bark edges using a sharp knife but be cautious not to cut healthy bark and cause more harm to the tissue.
 Cutting off damaged bark will help clean the wound and make the bark smooth and tight against the trunk.

 Monitor the wound for a few days to determine whether there is any healing or compartmentalization.

 Step 3 - Bolt if needed

 If the damage is extensive, and the split in the trunk is affecting the structural integrity of the tree, bolting it back together might be a good option.
 The parts will eventually fuse as layer upon layer is added each year by the tree as it grows.

 Sealing a tree wound does not prevent the disease or damage from spreading internally.
 It may even interfere with the natural wound closer to the tree.
 For this reason, it is better to let the tree heal on its own by compartmentalizing the wound with layers of cells to prevent the damage from spreading.
 Once the tree seals off the wounds, it will prevent decay organisms from entering, which will protect the tree from further damage.